EIRES:Training-free AI-Generated Image Detection via Edit-Induced Reconstruction Error Shift: Related Work

-\paragraph{Latent Space Geometry and Jacobian Analysis.} The geometry of latent space fundamentally shapes the behavior of generative models.
-Prior studies on VAEs and GANs have shown that latent structure affects interpolation smoothness, generation fidelity, and reconstruction accuracy \cite{arvanitidis2018latent, choi2025analyzing}.
-Decoder sensitivity to latent perturbations is often analyzed through its Jacobian matrix \cite{sokolic2017robust, hoffman2019robust}.
-For Latent Diffusion Models (LDMs), recent work has focused mainly on training objectives and generation quality, leaving their reconstruction behavior less understood.
-AERO \cite{Aero} reported that generated images exhibit much lower reconstruction errors than real images, yet this phenomenon lacks theoretical support.
-Thus, we leverage the singular value spectra of decoder Jacobians in LDMs to derive a theoretical lower bound on reconstruction error, providing a principled explanation for the gap between real and generated images. \paragraph{Editing Techniques in Generative Models.} Structure editing using diffusion models has emerged as a powerful tool for controllable image manipulation.
-Recent works like InstructPix2Pix \cite{2023instructpix2pix} and Prompt-to-Prompt \cite{hertz2023prompt} enable text-guided modifications, while operations like object insertion (Add) and masked patch regeneration (Fix) are widely supported by modern generative models \cite{tewel2025addit, flux} and commercial platforms, such as Doubao and Baidu.
-Existing work that focuses on editing quality, whereas we treat editing as a structured perturbation to reveal latent sensitivity differences between real and generated images.
-This ``editing-as-probing" concept is novel in the context of generative image detection.
+\textbf{Editing Techniques in Generative Models.} Structured editing with diffusion models has become a powerful tool for controllable image manipulation.
+Recent methods such as InstructPix2Pix \cite{2023instructpix2pix} and Prompt-to-Prompt \cite{hertz2023prompt} enable text-guided modifications, while object insertion and masked patch regeneration are supported by modern generative models \cite{tewel2025addit, flux} and commercial platforms such as Doubao and Baidu.
+Existing work focuses on improving editing quality, whereas we treat editing as a structured perturbation to expose latent sensitivity differences between real and generated images.
+This ``editing-as-probing" perspective is novel in the context of generative image detection.